 - 2 eggs or 1/2 cup eggbeaters

-- 1/2 cup milk (skim or 1% work fine, soymilk would probably be fine, too)
+- 1/2 cup milk or cottage or a mixture of the two (skim or 1% work fine, soymilk or almond milk are fine, too)

 - 2 large bananas or 3 small bananas